 The excess stacks up during the year and resets with every new year.
 You won’t have to pay the deductible for the general practitioner or for any health care covered by a supplemental insurance policy.

-International students with a (part-time) job are often entitled to ‘zorgtoeslag’, a health insurance aid from the Dutch government.
+International students and expats with a (part-time) job may be entitled to ‘zorgtoeslag’, a health insurance allowance from the Dutch government.
 This allowance will help you to compensate the costs of Dutch health insurance.
 There are some conditions which must be met in order to claim a financial compensation.
 You must:

 The maximum financial compensation is 99 euro per month in 2019.
 This compensation will increase with several euros in 2020.

 When comparing health insurance plans in The Netherlands you might want look at your preferences regarding:

 Follow these steps to do a health insurance comparison:

 Fill in your year of birth; please note that the premiums may change later.